Gurupremrajpal/CST338_WK06D01_Command/README.md

 # CST338_WK06D01_Command
 The goal here is to use the Command pattern to learn about inheritance.
 This affords us an opportunity to see inheritance mechanisms working in a realistic, if fanciful, project.

+CLO1: Object Oriented Software Design

+A.    Application of Inheritance and Interfaces

+B.   Analysis and application of abstraction

+F.    Develop a software system using design patterns.

+CLO2 Knowledge of the Java Language

+A.    Comprehend, Develop, and Evaluate a Java program

+B.   Apply predefined classes in a Java project.

+C.   Develop, use, and analyze custom java classes.

+D.   Apply Java programming skills to programming projects.

+E.    Use Inner Classes in programming assignments

+F.    define, explain and apply Java Collections.

 ## License

     Copyright [2020] [Guruprem Rajpal]